php/php-langspec/spec/04-basic-concepts.md

 This example prints `1 2 4 `, since the first assignment does not produce byRef semantics even though the function return is declared byRef.
-If the function is not declared to return byRef, its return never produces byRef semantics, regardles of how it is assigned.
+If the function is not declared to return byRef, its return never produces byRef semantics, regardless of how it is assigned.

 Passing function's return to another function is considered the same as assigning the value to the corresponding function's parameter, with byRef parameters